qnicondavid/world-cup-predictor/README.md

 research/fetch_lineups.py and research/lineup_value.py as a record of the attempt.

-Across the campaign the two changes that survived this gate were the strengthened value prior and the recent-form nudge, together moving the held-out Brier from 0.5717 to 0.5506.
-The decomposition explains the pattern: the remaining loss is resolution, not calibration, so recalibration-style fixes keep washing out, and only changes that add genuine new signal hold up out of sample.
+Across the campaign three changes survived this gate: the strengthened value prior, the recent-form nudge, and a draw-transfer calibration, together moving the held-out Brier from 0.5717 to 0.5441.
+The first two mostly bought resolution, sharper separation between outcomes.
+The third went back for a calibration defect the earlier symmetric tests had written off, once the decomposition made clear the leftover error was draws landing on the wrong side rather than too much draw mass overall.
+Everything else, the recalibration maps and the extra rating machinery, kept washing out.
+Only changes that add real signal or fix a real bias held up out of sample.

 ## Methodology in depth